silaswaxter/CEXForLoop/README.md

     LittlePP "lives at the head" in terms of bazel version so by using Bazelisk, the latest version of bazel will be used whenever its invoked.

-_note: The build system used for testing the library is Bazel.
-Since, at the time of writing, Bazel's default C++ toolchain is for c++2011, and AFAIK there isn't a way to override this without resorting to the `copts` in BUILD targets, a basic c++ toolchain is constructed; currently, the hermeticity is violated since this toolchain depends on clang 16 being installed on a Unix machine--my setup.
-This should be fixed, but I didn't want to waste time making the build system generic if I'm the only one using it._
+> [!NOTE]
+>
+> **About Bazel's Toolchain**: The build system used for testing the library is
+> Bazel.
+Since, at the time of writing, Bazel's default C++ toolchain is for
+> c++2011, and AFAIK there isn't a way to override this without resorting to the
+> `copts` in BUILD targets, a basic c++ toolchain is constructed; currently, the
+> hermeticity is violated since this toolchain depends on clang 16 being
+> installed on a Unix machine--my setup.
+This should be fixed, but I didn't want
+> to waste time making the build system generic if I'm the only one using it.

 #### Commands